FamilySearch/gedcomx/README.md

 Welcome
 -------

-This project defines the implementation details for the [GEDCOM X](https://github.com/FamilySearch/gedcomx) specification specific to the FamilySearch conclusion tree.
+This project defines the public web services API for the FamilySearch Conclusion Tree, including the bindings for the standard [GEDCOM X](https://github.com/FamilySearch/gedcomx) specification.